TTEC (NASDAQ:TTEC) Releases Q1 2022 Earnings Guidance

 TTEC (NASDAQ:TTEC – Get Rating) last posted its earnings results on Tuesday, March 1st.
-The business services provider reported $0.61 earnings per share for the quarter, missing the consensus estimate of $0.84 by ($0.23).
-The firm had revenue of $612.32 million for the quarter, compared to analysts’ expectations of $593.66 million.
+The business services provider reported $0.61 EPS for the quarter, missing the Zacks’ consensus estimate of $0.84 by ($0.23).
+The company had revenue of $612.32 million during the quarter, compared to analyst estimates of $593.66 million.
 TTEC had a net margin of 6.19% and a return on equity of 27.51%.
-TTEC’s revenue for the quarter was up 7.2% compared to the same quarter last year.
-During the same period last year, the firm earned $1.22 earnings per share.
-On average, sell-side analysts anticipate that TTEC will post 4.59 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 7.2% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.22 EPS.
+Equities research analysts forecast that TTEC will post 4.59 earnings per share for the current fiscal year.

-A number of brokerages recently weighed in on TTEC.
-Zacks Investment Research raised shares of TTEC from a hold rating to a buy rating and set a $86.00 price target on the stock in a research note on Thursday, March 10th.
-Craig Hallum decreased their price target on shares of TTEC from $130.00 to $120.00 in a research note on Thursday, March 3rd.
-Morgan Stanley lowered shares of TTEC from an equal weight rating to an underweight rating and decreased their target price for the stock from $100.00 to $90.00 in a research note on Monday, January 10th.
-Finally, Canaccord Genuity Group decreased their target price on shares of TTEC from $130.00 to $120.00 in a research note on Thursday, March 3rd.
-One analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of Buy and a consensus target price of $109.20.
+TTEC has been the topic of several recent analyst reports.
+Canaccord Genuity Group dropped their price target on shares of TTEC from $130.00 to $120.00 in a research note on Thursday, March 3rd.
+Zacks Investment Research raised TTEC from a hold rating to a buy rating and set a $86.00 price objective on the stock in a research note on Thursday, March 10th.
+Morgan Stanley downgraded TTEC from an equal weight rating to an underweight rating and lowered their price target for the company from $100.00 to $90.00 in a report on Monday, January 10th.
+Finally, Craig Hallum cut their price objective on TTEC from $130.00 to $120.00 in a report on Thursday, March 3rd.
+One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of Buy and a consensus price target of $109.20.

+In other TTEC news, Director Gregory A. Conley sold 2,500 shares of the stock in a transaction dated Thursday, March 17th.
+The shares were sold at an average price of $83.00, for a total value of $207,500.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+60.90% of the stock is owned by corporate insiders.

-Hedge funds have recently added to or reduced their stakes in the company.
-LPL Financial LLC purchased a new stake in shares of TTEC during the 3rd quarter valued at approximately $478,000.
-Millennium Management LLC purchased a new stake in shares of TTEC during the 2nd quarter valued at approximately $560,000.
-Jane Street Group LLC purchased a new stake in shares of TTEC during the 3rd quarter valued at approximately $724,000.
-D. E. Shaw & Co.
-Inc. purchased a new stake in shares of TTEC during the 4th quarter valued at approximately $912,000.
-Finally, Allianz Asset Management GmbH raised its position in shares of TTEC by 98.1% during the 4th quarter.
-Allianz Asset Management GmbH now owns 18,746 shares of the business services provider’s stock valued at $1,697,000 after buying an additional 9,283 shares during the period.
-35.96% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the business.
+Norges Bank purchased a new position in shares of TTEC during the fourth quarter valued at about $14,974,000.
+BlackRock Inc. increased its stake in shares of TTEC by 3.1% in the fourth quarter.
+BlackRock Inc. now owns 2,834,994 shares of the business services provider’s stock worth $256,708,000 after purchasing an additional 84,161 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its position in shares of TTEC by 4.5% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 72,823 shares of the business services provider’s stock worth $6,594,000 after acquiring an additional 3,166 shares during the last quarter.
+Allianz Asset Management GmbH lifted its position in TTEC by 98.1% during the fourth quarter.
+Allianz Asset Management GmbH now owns 18,746 shares of the business services provider’s stock valued at $1,697,000 after purchasing an additional 9,283 shares during the last quarter.
+Finally, California State Teachers Retirement System lifted its holdings in shares of TTEC by 2.6% in the 4th quarter.
+California State Teachers Retirement System now owns 26,006 shares of the business services provider’s stock worth $2,355,000 after acquiring an additional 664 shares during the last quarter.
+Hedge funds and other institutional investors own 35.96% of the company’s stock.

 TTEC Company Profile (Get Rating)